merely-useful/py-rse/index.md

     and run all of the commands it needs to in the right order.

 This chapter uses a version of Make called [GNU Make][gnu-make].
-It comes with macOS and Linux;
+It comes with MacOS and Linux;
 please see Section \@ref(getting-started-install-software) for Windows installation instructions.

 > **Keep Tracking With Version Control**